joelvaneenwyk/huginn-wiki/Running huginn on low end or bare minimum RAM & CPU.md

 gem 'foreman-export-initscript'
 ```

-and then also adjust the deploy.rb file to make changes from upstart to initscript to the namespace :foreman do section
+and then also adjust the deploy.rb file to make changes from upstart to initscript to the namespace :foreman do section accordingly
 ```
-..
+.
-..
+.
-..
+.
 namespace :foreman do
-  desc "Export the Procfile to Ubuntu's upstart scripts" task :export, :roles => :app do
+  desc "Export the Procfile to init scripts" task :export, :roles => :app do
     run "cd #{latest_release} && sudo bundle exec foreman export initscript /etc/init.d -a #{application} -u #{user} -l #{deploy_to}/init_logs" run "sudo chmod +x /etc/init.d/huginn" end

   desc 'Start the application services'